tsmatz/reinforcement-learning-tutorials/Readme.md

-# Reinforcement Learning algorithms (Python Tutorial)
+# Reinforcement Learning Algorithms Tutorial (Python)

-This repository shows you theoretical fundamentals in typical reinforcement learning (RL) methods with intuitive (but mathematical) explanations and several lines of Python code.
+This repository shows you theoretical fundamentals for typical reinforcement learning methods (model-free algorithms) with intuitive (but mathematical) explanations and several lines of Python code.

 ## Table of Contents